 Big parks are awesome, but there’s something about having a whole park to yourself that just lets the imagination run wild!
-Chappel East Parkette, sometimes referred to as East Chappel Park is smaller, and its natural elements and massive owl structure make it an ideal setting for imagination play.
+Chappel East Parkette, sometimes referred to as East Chappel Park is just this.
+The park’s natural elements and massive owl structure make it an ideal setting for imaginative play.

 why is chappel east called a “parkette”?